 Mountain Gorillas so rare, why?

 There are so few mountain gorillas remaining.
 This is due to several reasons.
 First, the size of their habitat is rather small.
-Indeed, Bwindi forest is only 33 km sq and the Virunga volcanoes is 450 km sq.
+Indeed, Bwindi forest is only 33 km sq.
+The Virunga volcanoes is 450 km sq.
 Highly populated rural areas of 200-400 people per sq km surround these parks.
 Here, people make their living through subsistence farming.

 Mostly habitat destruction, poaching and disease threaten the gorillas.
-People illegally harvesting trees or other forest products degrade the forests.
-And this subsequently reduces its suitability for the gorillas.
+People illegally harvesting trees degrade the forests.
+Other forest products too are destructive.
+And this subsequently reduces suitability for the gorillas.

-Infact, people living around Bwindi and the Virungas do not eat primates.
+In fact, people living around Bwindi and the Virungas do not eat primates.
 However poachers set snares to capture forest antelopes.
-These snares often times catch the gorillas instead.
+These snares often catch the gorillas instead.
 In recent years, poaching for the pet trade is on the increase.

 How many mountain gorillas are there?

 There are only about 850 Mountain gorillas.
-They are critically endangered.
+And they are critically endangered.
 Mountain gorillas are found in only 2 small populations.
-These are namely the Virunga volcanoes of Uganda, Rwanda and D R. Congo.
+These are namely the Virunga volcanoes of Uganda, Rwanda and Congo.
 And in Bwindi impenetrable national park.

 Bwindi has approximately 400 gorillas.
 The rest are found in the Virunga Volcanoes.

-Gorillas and their changes in the population size are regularly monitored.
-This is through conducting censuses of the whole park, every after about 5 years.
-The entire parks are intensively searched for signs of the gorillas.
-Then, group sizes and composition are estimated based on the number of nests per group.
+The changes in the population size of gorillas are regularly monitored.
+This is through conducting censuses of the whole park.
+It is done every after about 5 years.
+The parks are intensively searched for signs of the gorillas.
+Then, group sizes and composition are estimated baseing on the number of nests per group.
 However in 2006, genetic analysis of the gorilla feces were used to confirm the identity of groups and individuals.

 Social interactions of Mountain Gorillas